KaydenJR2310/Uzuy-Graphics-Fixer/download.md

-## Before using our software, you need to agree to our Terms and Conditions
+## Before downloading, you need to agree to the Terms and Conditions
 ## Terms and Conditions

 ## 1. Introduction